Senior Biodiversity Officer

 At a Glance

-- Benefits: Enjoy hybrid working options and competitive pay of up to £50/hour.
+• Benefits: Enjoy hybrid working options and a competitive rate of up to £50/hour.

-- Qualifications: Experience in ecology with knowledge of UK wildlife legislation is essential.
+• Qualifications: Substantial experience in ecology and knowledge of UK wildlife legislation required.

 A local authority in Gloucestershire is seeking an experienced Ecologist to provide specialist input into its Development Management activities on a part-time, interim basis.